LarsDu/LarryDuMarkdownResume/LawrenceDuResume.md

  * Improved graph-based techniques for unsupervised identification of populations by genetically based identity-by-descent (IBD) family relationship, demonstrating an effective way to segment sub-populations (graph community detection) in Mexico and the United Kingdom in an semi-unsupervised manner.
  * Built a large-scale feature engineering ETL pipeline for imputed SNPs (~10 million samples x ~1 million SNPs) using AWS Batch, Metaflow, AWS Glue, and AWS Athena enabling creation of higher quality GWAS and Polygenic Risk Score (PRS) ML models.
  * Developed improved models for type 2 diabetes and Coronary Artery Disease by building and evaluating model stacking ensembles into production PRS pipelines, improving the sensitivity and specificity of 23andMe tests for tens of thousands of customers.
- * Automated performance metric report generation for all polygenic risk score classifiers leveraging MLFlow artifact storage and headless jupyter execution, reducing researcher time spent on analysis from days to minutes.
+ * Automated performance metric report generation for all polygenic risk score classifiers leveraging MLFlow artifact storage and headless Jupyter execution, reducing researcher time spent on analysis from days to minutes.

 #### [Scripps Research](https://www.scripps.edu/science-and-medicine/cores-and-services/bioinformatics-core/index.html) • *Bioinformatician IV*